Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 You will find your `scons` installation, which is for me:
 `~/.platformio/packages/tool-scons/scons-local-4.0.1/SCons/Taskmaster.py`

-Around like 840, you will find something like this:
+Around line 840, you will find something like this:

 ```python
 # Around line 840